Airplane discovered at the bottom of a California lake could be from 1965 crash

 The team mounted a sonar unit on the ROV and went back again earlier this week Riley said, and when they got down to the bottom the wreckage "was as clear as day."

-"I did a little pan around just to see my surroundings, and in that initial pain I was able to see it," Riley said.
+"I did a little pan around just to see my surroundings, and in that initial pan I was able to see it," Riley said.

 They were able to collect images of the tail section of the plane and the propeller, and Riley said they appeared to match the description of a plane that crashed in 1965.